Myriad-Dreamin/cosmo/docs/cosmo/ufcs.typ

 == Restricted UFCS (Uniform Function Call Syntax)

 Cosmo interprets dots in restricted UFCS style.
-UFCS is a feature that allows you to call a method on a type that is not defined in the type itself.
+UFCS is a feature that allows you to call a method on a type that is not defined as method of the type.

 ```cos
 class Cat {